Iswenzz/CoD4-Battleroyale/README.md

 <hr>

 #### ``createPlaneDropTrigger(origin, radius)``
-Create a trigger for the plane dropping area where you can press F to drop.
+Add a trigger for the plane dropping area where you can press F to drop.

 Usage Example:
 ```c